Ruikang07/I3D_Light/README.md

 <br><br>

 ## lr scheduler
-For simplicity and flexibility, we a list of oredefined lr values as a lr scheduler.
+For simplicity and flexibility, we use a list of oredefined lr values as a lr scheduler.